Satisfying Smoothies- Guest Post by Alyssa Bauman, Nourished.ca

 Pour water, hemp or nut milk, or coconut water as your base to cover the blades.
 Fill the middle of the base with your desired fruits, veggies and superfood powders, and then top it off with ice and more liquid.
 Then blend and enjoy!

 5) Use 1 cup of dark leafy greens.

 To ensure that you are getting all of the goodness from these God-like leaves, add one cup of greens for each 20 oz. beverage.
 But if your kids are kid detectives, start with a couple leaves and then build up slowly.

-6) Choose your superfoods for nutrition and taste.
+6) Choose your superfoods for nutritious and tasty smoothies

 I have an entire shelf in my fridge dedicated to superfood superpowers – all of which boast potential health benefits.
 They add taste and texture to your drinks.

 Maca regulates hormones and boosts energy and the libido.
 I can tell you that it gives me espresso-like intensity, and adds real creaminess (Note: I would skip this for the kids!).
 Hemp Seeds are the highest and most perfect plant protein, with a slightly nutty consistency.
 Goji berries provide ultra-high boosts of antioxidants.
 Camu camu is packed with Vitamin C. Raw cacao powder is every kid’s favourite – it’s loaded with iron, fibre and antioxidants, and the healthy way to add chocolate into the diet.
 Acai powder is loaded with antioxidants that taste both sweet and savoury.
 Chia seeds are packed with Omegas and protein.
 It protects the heart and keeps you full.
 Master these first, and then play around with Bee Pollen, Chaga mushroom powder and other superfoods.

 7) Add healthy fat to smoothies to rev up your metabolism and create depth and taste.